 Moreover, you will have very limited screen space, and there’ll be a noticeable lack of details.

 A good side to this is that 1080p is not very demanding on your PC system.

-Sure, a 1440p or 4K 32″ monitor would have a much better picture quality; But not only is such a high-resolution display significantly more expensive, it also requires a more expensive PC rig to properly utilize it.
+Sure, a 1440p or 4K 32″ monitor would have a much better picture quality, but not only is such a high-resolution display significantly more expensive, but it also needs a more expensive PC rig to utilize it properly.

 Besides, for video games and other entertainment purposes such as watching movies and web-surfing, the lack of pixels isn’t all that noticeable.